ryandeussing/jimhopper/_child-abuse/failure-to-protect.md

 > Doubting valid feelings, thoughts, and perceptions

 What if I’m wrong?
 It’s none of my business.
-“Mind your own business” is one of the earliest lessons many of us were taught.
+'Mind your own business' is one of the earliest lessons many of us were taught.
 Most people are reluctant to accuse someone else – especially about something as charged as sexual abuse – unless they have solid proof.
 Fears of almost surely ruining a friendship or other relationship, and of possibly hurting an innocent person’s reputation over something that may not be true, often outweigh the intention to act protectively on a suspicion.

 What if I’m right?
 We could lose everything.
 Fears of the breakup of one’s family, of destructive intervention by child protective services, of shame, of losing one’s children, home or social standing – all of these stop some people from acting protectively.
 An imperfect child protection system and a criminal justice system that harshly punishes nearly all people who are convicted of sexual offenses (even children), often leads family members not to report someone they care about.
 Fear of devastating lifelong legal and other consequences are especially powerful when the person sexually misusing or abusing a child is another child or adolescent.
 (Adolescents and young children, almost always in response to being abused themselves, commit more than a third of all reported sexual abuse of children.)